leandrocotsa/galga-updater-v2/README.md

 # Galga Updater v2

-This is the second iteration on my project that serves to give my sister updates about her dog that I look over when she's working.
-My sister keeps asking me almost hourly about how is her dog doing, so I built this so she doesn't need to ask.
+This is the second iteration of my project, designed to keep my sister updated about her dog while I'm taking care of her during my sister’s work hours.
+She constantly asks me—almost every hour—how her dog is doing, so I built this to save her from needing to ask.

-The purpose of this project is to remotely being able to send and display a canvas with photos and/or text.
-With this project I'm able to send her visual updates of how is Galga (her dog).
+The goal of this project is to remotely send and display a canvas with photos and/or text.
+With this setup, I can send her visual updates on how Galga (her dog) is doing.

-This project can also be used to send remote messages to your loved ones, it's a cool thing to have in the desk.
-It's build to work over the internet, so you can send messages from anywhere, as long as there is an internet connection.
+This project can also be used to send remote messages to loved ones.
+It’s a cool little device to have on a desk!
+It’s built to work over the internet, allowing you to send messages from anywhere as long as there's an internet connection.

 ## Setup